 Lone Pine Koala Sanctuary

-It is definitely a very Australian experience and a must when visiting Australia.
+It is definitely a very Australian experience and we highly recommend adding this to your Brisbane itinerary.
 At Lone Pine you can learn a lot about the unique Australian wildlife.
 You probably need about half a day to explore properly, particularly as there are a lot of wildlife presentations and activities you can participate in.

 Climb the Story Bridge

 Sydney of course has the Sydney Harbour whilst Brisbane has the Story Bridge.
 The bridge is an iconic structure in the city, and a great way to get a bird’s eye view of the Brisbane River and the skyscrapers is to do the Story Bridge Climb.

 This is not for the faint hearted, but if you are brave enough it truly is a memorable experience.
 You can book different packages such as evening or day climbs and they start at around $119 for the express climb and go up depending on the experience you want.
 The climb itself isn’t too strenuous and you are taken up with a professional guide.